pzq123456/LSGI533/README.md

 ## Task
 ### Assessments (70%)

-#### Report 1 (20%) (Submission date: 18 Oct)
+1. Report 1 (20%) (Submission date: 18 Oct)
+> - Follow the algorithms, you report will allow a programmer to write a program to fulfill the tasks in your report.
-– GPS Positioning algorithms
+- GPS Positioning algorithms
     - GPS observation Equations
-– Pseudorange, carrier phase, and Doppler
+- Pseudorange, carrier phase, and Doppler
     - GPS orbit coordinate computation and satellite clock error algorithms
-    - Receiver positioning algorithms with Pseuorange Measurements – Follow the algorithms, you report will allow a programmer to write a program to fulfill the tasks in your report.
+    - Receiver positioning algorithms with Pseuorange Measurements

-#### Report 2 (20%) (submission date: 8 Nov)
+2. Report 2 (20%) (submission date: 8 Nov)
-– Review of mitigation methods for GNSS multipath errors
+- Review of mitigation methods for GNSS multipath errors

-    - Phase Test (30%) (Nov 28)
+2. Phase Test (30%) (Nov 28)
-– Fundamental concepts of GNSS positioning
+- Fundamental concepts of GNSS positioning

-### Group Project (30%)
-- Each Group (4-5 students)
+3. Group Project (30%) (4-5 students)
 - Topic : Design an integrated navigation system for a specified application related to your work or experience
 - Report Submission (10 Dec)
 - Report (10-20 pages)